 loving-kindness | γ δ | synthesis and higher feelings in a concentration |

-Therefore, it is necessary to refer to the tables Medians Relative to β+δ and Means of Absolute Medians.
-We will learn from them that objectless practice has the largest gap between the desired brainwave bands and undesirable ones, which in this particular method means the strongest concentration and potential for deep meditation (alpha and theta waves dominated).
-Besides that, this method has the highest absolute level of calming the mind.
-So it is very different from counting breaths, although we observe similar states of consciousness – at least during the first five minutes!
+To obtain a more comprehensive understanding, we need to refer to the “Medians Relative to β+δ” and “Means of Absolute Medians” tables.
+These tables reveal that objectless meditation exhibits the largest disparity between desired and undesired brainwave bands.
+This suggests a heightened level of concentration and potential for deep meditation, with alpha and theta waves prevailing.
+Additionally, this method demonstrates the highest absolute level of calming the mind.
+Therefore, it significantly differs from counting breaths, although there may be initial similarities in terms of states of consciousness, at least during the first five minutes.

 Summary